Sector-F-Labs/reservoir/book/src/architecture/context-enrichment.md

     .expect("Failed to connect synapses");
 ```

-1. The AI's response is stored with its own embedding
+1. The LLM's response is stored with its own embedding
 2. Synapses (semantic connections) are built between messages
 3. The system continuously builds a knowledge graph of related conversations